omeshwarkandari/dockerimage/readme.md

 "cp -r target/*.jar docker": The artifact a jar file inside the pwd is copied to the "dockerfile" inside the directory "docker" we have created in the root of the github repo,
     which means the action is like " copy *.jar filr to the /docker/Dockerfile " and this is accomplished by the configuration of the "Dockerfile"

 Dockerfile:
 FROM openjdk:11.0.5-jdk  (run a java image being a java program which also helps in removing a layer of "Install Java" in the image."
 ADD *.jar app.jar  (ADD command helps to add copied *.jar artifacts on th runtime in the docker dir which is otherwise empty) ENTRYPOINT java -jar app.jar  (Entrypoint is executing the program java for the created application app.jar when container will spinoff from our image)

-Docker Image Build and Push: It has two parts docker build & push image to the dockerhub.
+Docker Image Build and Push: It has two parts first build dockerimage & then push the image to the dockerhub.

+Build the Image:
+  <docker.build('<docker-hub reg name/ image name>', "./<Dokcerfile location in the jenkinsfile>"> is a jenkins declarative pipeline syntax for the docker build command
-Build the Image: "docker build -t image-name ." by using the pipeline syntax "def customimage" that we are want to build from a successful buil number.
+    "docker build -t image-name ."
+  "def customimage": A custom image that we want to build using a successful buil number.
-< docker.build('<docker-hub reg name/ image name>', "./<dir-name in the jenkinsfile>")>
-  e.g. docker-hub registry: "omeshwar" and dir-name: "docker"
+  "docker-hub reg name/ image name": we are using docker-hub registry as "omeshwar" my github registry and image name as "petclinic" just a relevent name to the application.
+  "./<Dokcerfile location in the jenkinsfile>": The relevant path hosting the Dockerfile e.g. docker directory (./docker/Dokcerfile) and it should be alwyas in the root "." direcrory of Github repo where SRC is present.
 Push to the Dokerhub registry: We are using pipeline syntax docker.withRegistry('https://registry.hub.docker.com', 'ID of the Credential in the jenkis') {
                  customImage.push("${env.BUILD_NUMBER}")